airbnb/javascript/README.md

 * Prefer dashes over camelCasing in class names.
 Underscores are OK if you're using BEM (see [OOCSS and BEM](#oocss-and-bem) below).
 * Do not use ID selectors
 * When using multiple selectors in a rule declaration, give each selector its own line.
-* Put a space before `{` in rule declarations
+* Put a space before the opening brace `{` in rule declarations
+* In properties, put a space after, but not before, the `:` character.
+* Put closing braces `}` of rule declarations on a new line
 * Put blank lines between rule declarations
-* In property declarations, put a space after, but not before, the `:` character.
-* Put closing braces of declaration blocks on a new line

 **Bad**